 The frequency of the above workouts depends on the time of the season and other performance goals.
 If I were only to focus on raising FTP then I would likely prescribe two of the workouts each week with 1-2 easier days between each workout.

 Patterns based on age

 Workouts in a periodized plan are progressive, meaning that depending on your current fitness, goals, and time of the season you may start off with the shorter or longer intervals first.
 Also depending on the age and experience of the cyclist depends on how often I change the pattern.
 What I mean by patterns is how often the workouts are changed.
 For instance, I may prescribe the 8×5” 2x a week for just 2 weeks before prescribing 6×8” the following 2 weeks.

 Download our FTP Builder Plan today!

 If you are interested in improving your FTP we have a training plan for you!
 Our new FTP builder plan is an 8-week plan that you can download right now!
-This plan includes all of the workouts in an easy to read week-to-week schedule that runs for 8 weeks.
+This plan includes all of the workouts in an easy-to-read week-to-week schedule that runs for 8 weeks.
 This plan has notes for new cyclists all the way up to elite athletes.
-The plan of course require a Power Meter and includes the test protocol to track your progress and set your training zones.
+The plan of course requires a Power Meter and includes the test protocol to track your progress and set your training zones.